Is Drug Abuse Or Addiction Taking Over Your Life?

 My problem isn’t that bad.
 It’s really not that big of a deal.

 Given that you’re reading this, you’re likely struggling in some way.
 Perhaps a loved one has expressed concern or your work or family life has been impacted by your use.
 That said, maybe you don’t have a problem.
-But, if you’ve been experiencing monetary, relationship, professional or legal problems due to drug use, it’s worth having an objective conversation with a substance abuse counselor to determine whether or not a problem exists.
+But, if you’ve been experiencing monetary, relationship, professional or legal problems due to drug use, it’s worth having an objective conversation with a drug and alcohol counselor and/or taking a substance abuse assessment to determine whether or not a problem exists.

 I’ve tried drug counseling in the past and it didn’t work.
 Why should it be different this time?